What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Microbiologists prepare and conduct experiments; identify and classify microorganisms; identify, collect, and maintain cultures for experimentation; keep up-to-date on scientific literature regarding microorganisms; supervise laboratory technicians; prepare academic literature (e.g., peer-reviewed journal articles, poster projects, etc.) to illustrate their findings and recommendations; and examine the interactions between microorganisms and their environments.

-The minimum threshold of education to become a microbiologist is a bachelor’s degree.
+The minimum education threshold to become a microbiologist is a bachelor’s degree.
 Those hoping to conduct independent research generally need a PhD.
 Competitive candidates for microbiologist positions have at least one year’s experience working in a laboratory or research setting.

 Become a Quality Control Technician